 Contrary to what I’ve sometimes heard at conferences, getting licensed as an MFT in California is actually now pretty easy if you’ve held a license in another state for at least two years.
 The state’s Board of Behavioral Sciences will not re-evaluate your graduate degree or supervised experience.
 In addition, you will not need to take California’s MFT Clinical Exam.
 You just do some additional coursework and pass the California MFT Law & Ethics Exam, and you’re in.

 But moving out of California is often more difficult.
 California doesn’t require COAMFTE-accredited degrees, and uses its own test instead of the National MFT Exam.
 As a result, other states run the full gamut when it comes to their welcoming of MFTs initially licensed in California.
 Some make the process of portability easy.
 In others, it can be quite difficult.

 AAMFT’s approach to portability is to maximize impact by identifying and resolving specific barriers.
 That means researching where MFTs want to go, and what makes it hard to get licensed there.
 Then it means working with those specific jurisdictions to change relevant statutes and regulations.

 I’ll confess to having mixed feelings about the AAMFT approach.
 It’s difficult to argue with the underlying logic.
-A compact that didn’t involve California or New York wouldn’t serve a large chunk of the profession.
+[Update 6/26/23: I’ve rethought this, and I think their logic is flawed.]
+A compact that didn’t involve California or New York would have less utility for a large chunk of the profession.
 At the same time, I wonder whether those entering the professional pipeline will see the lack of an interstate compact for MFTs as a relative weakness for the profession, and consider other mental health licensure paths as a result.